Man accused of assaulting sleeping woman

 “The man appears to be wearing clothing similar to that described by the victim,” the spokeswoman stated.

-He ran from the home after the lady screamed when she awakened.
+He ran from the home after the girl screamed when she awakened.

-Her companion tried to comply with the alleged offender, however was unable to trace him down.
+Her accomplice tried to comply with the alleged offender, however was unable to trace him down.

-Quite a few private gadgets have been additionally stolen from the property together with a pockets and digital gear, police stated.
+A variety of private gadgets have been additionally stolen from the property together with a pockets and digital tools, police stated.

-Officers wish to converse to the person pictured on the safety footage.
+Officers wish to communicate to the person pictured on the safety footage.